 Think Tony Hawk, meets Micro Machines, meets the original Pokemon on Gameboy Colour.
 SkateBIRD is an arcade kick flipper that plays out more like a PS1 game than a modern-era skateboarding simulator.

 Yet, behind the bloopers and hilarious sound bites, there’s a concept here that really could take flight.
 Will that be the case?
 Find out all there is to know before you download on the Gamepass with my extensive SkateBIRD review.

 With indie games, you typically trade the production budget for phenomenal storytelling.
-And yet, SkateBIRD produces neither of them very well.
-We’re talking skateboarding birds here.
-The storyline could write itself ten times over by the time you’ve finished reading just a single SkateBIRD review.
+Yet, SkateBIRD produces neither very well.
+I mean, it’s skateboarding birds… There’s not much of a story to tell.

 Centred around your new (and moronic) feathery friends, your mission is to help your human, “Big Friend”, by completing levels and quests that unlock new skateparks.
 Without too many spoilers, that’s literally the premise of the game.
 Completing quests unlocks more levels and you cannot proceed until you’ve done them all.
 That’s it.

 There’s some fun dialogue that pushes you along but as you can probably tell by now that the storyline is very bland.